Sanshin's practice vision

 Zazen 6 points: Zazen in a Buddhist context Understanding the common thread that runs from the teachings of Shakyamuni through the practice of shikantaza at Sanshin today.
 Work 6 points: Balancing peace and progress; Work practice as an investigation of community Work as an active engagement with the community in this time and place Study 6 points: Dharma study as a support for practice Understanding our practice and practicing our understanding Ritual 6 points: Keeping forms simple so we know what we’re doing and why Ritual as an active engagement with the community across space and time |

 Environment Cultivating a wholesome relationship with the earth Ethics Understanding that we have some responsibility to and for other beings, and that what we do affects others.
-Human relationships Cultivating social and interpersonal relations between human beings that recognize both individuality and interdependence Buddhist material culture Taking a broad perspective that includes not only physical objects and architecture but intangibles like sound, smell, events, language and media. |
+Human relationships Cultivating social and interpersonal relations between human beings that recognize both individuality and interdependence Creativity Taking a broad perspective that includes not only physical objects and architecture but intangibles like sound, smell, events, language and media.
+SDGs with Sotoshu Since 1991, the Sotoshu has been engaged in a variety of activities under the slogan “human rights, peace, environment.”
+Part of that activity is in support of the United Nations' 17 Sustainable Development Goals.
+Among the essays by Western dharma teachers on these 17 goals are writings by Sanshin Network members Doryu Cappelli (Italy) and Densho Quintero (Colombia). |